beego/beedoc/en-US/mvc/controller/params.md

 ```go
 // @Param   X-Token=>x_token	header  string	false "auth token"
 ```
-- A parameterswagger data type can be inferred from the method to make maintainance easier.
-Just use the `auto` data type to let bee generate the correct swagger documentation:
+- A parameter swagger data type can be inferred from the method to make maintainance easier.
+Just use the `auto` data type and let Bee generate the correct swagger documentation:
 ```go
 // @Param   id     query   auto true       "task id"
 // @router /tasks